| Are women at risk? Women are at risk for heart

 doctor if you experience shortness of breath or nausea that comes on

+quickly.
 Know your family

 history.
 Having